This is a sponsored post written by me on behalf of Gorilla Glue. All opinions are 100% mine.

 Have you ever tried spray adhesive?
 It works great for so many craft projects.
 Gorilla Glue now has Gorilla Spray Adhesive which you can find at Home Depot.
 I just love this stuff!
 You can use it on so many things:

 *Not recommended for use on vinyl materials, automotive headliners, polypropylene, polyethylene or similar materials.

 I picked some up the other day at Home Depot and made the cutest tablescape for the holidays.
-We don’t get a lot of snow down here in North Texas, but my little tables centerpiece is just perfect to put you in the holiday spirit and give you that winter wonderland feel.
+We don’t get a lot of snow down here in North Texas, but my little tables centerpiece is just perfect to put you in the Christmas or holiday spirit and give you that winter wonderland feel.

 These are frosty snow luminaries made with spray adhesive and Epsom salt.
 Here’s how to make them: